 More Traffic Congestion

-A big reason why the summer tends to be more dangerous on the road is simply because there are more drivers on the roads and highways.
+A big reason why the summer tends to be more dangerous on the road is simply that there are more drivers on the roads and highways.
 Many people are on vacation, which means people might be in town who are not from Phoenix and are unfamiliar with the roads.
 Keep an eye out for people who are a little too quick to engage in road rage and might try to cut you off.
 Additionally, be patient with people driving slowly because they are likely trying to find something.

 More Teens Are Driving